 - Orange oil or other citrus oil (optional)

 - Spray bottle

-- Take 1-2 tsp of almond oil and equal quantity of any citrus oil, if using.
+- Take 1-2 tsp of almond oil and an equal quantity of any citrus oil, if using.
 You may also add few drops of tea tree oil to make the spray more effective

 - Pour them in the spray bottle